 The Soul’s Home resting in the body of the pierced, obedient one.

-For she was home for her Home, so loneliness was hers.
+She was home for her Home, so loneliness was hers.

 Fingers clutch bedsheets knuckle-white